SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Each member of the **Fibonacci sequence** is calculated from the **sum of the two previous members**.
+Each element of the **Fibonacci sequence** is calculated from the **sum of the two previous elements**.

 The first two elements are 1, 1.

-Therefore the sequence goes like 1, 1, 2, 3, 5, 8, 13, 21, 34…
+Therefore the sequence goes like 1, 1, 2, 3, 5, 8, 13, 21, 34...

 The following sequence can be generated with an array, but that is easy, so **your task is to implement it recursively**.

 If the function `getFibonacci(n)` returns the nth Fibonacci number, we can express it using `getFibonacci(n) = getFibonacci(n-1) + getFibonacci(n-2)`.

-However, this will never end and in a few seconds, a Stack Overflow Exception is thrown.
+However, this function would never stop, resulting in a Stack Overflow Exception.

-For the recursion to be stoped, it has to have a "bottom".
+In order to stop the recursion, it has to have a "bottom".

 The bottom of the recursion is `getFibonacci(1)`, and should return 1.